swo/asf-helicobacter/README.md

 ## To do

-- Reverse complement the reverse reads, so we don't have to look at both read directions
-    - Use BioPython
-- Parse the Qiime 1 closed- and open-ref results
+- Figure out how to get the right number of discards, using deblur table

 ## Overview of files

-There are 6 input sets of sequences:

-- Forward, reverse, and merged
-- Trimmed and untrimmed
+There are 3 inputs: forward, reverse, merged.

-Each of this 6 set of sequences is cleaned:
+Each of these 3 are cleaned:

 - Quality filtering
 - Deblur

-Then, OTUs are picked with one of 3 methods:
+Then, OTUs are picked with one of 4 methods (all using Greengenes 13\_8):

+- Qiime 1 closed reference
-- Closed reference (Greengenes 13\_8)
+- Qiime 1 open reference
-- Open reference
+- Qiime 2 closed reference
-- RDP
+- Qiime 2 open

 ## Outputs